cmboling/doodly-doofest/workshop.md

 #### _Stretch Exercise 5: Adding a custom query_

 One of the strong suites of CodeQL is its high-level language QL that can be used to write your own queries.
+_If you have experience with CodeQL and have come up with your own query so far, take this time to commit those changes and see if any alerts were produced._
-Writing you own query is out of scope for this workshop, but in the next steps you can see how to add one.
+Regardless of experiencem, the next steps show you how to add one.

 1. Create the file `custom-queries/go/qlpack.yml` with the contents